Legoless/Analytical/README.md

 Analytical is a simple light-weight analytics wrapper for iOS Swift projects.
 Inspired by [ARAnalytics](https://github.com/orta/ARAnalytics), which is a powerful Objective-C library.
 Analytical does not support all advanced functionalities of it's providers, but it allows to directly access each instance for specific configuration.

+Swift3 version is prepared on a separate branch.

 Currently available providers:

 - [Facebook Analytics](https://developers.facebook.com/products/analytics)